 Associate DoD, Corps of Cadets

-Colonel Robert “Scott" Lyman, USA (Ret.) is the Associate Director of Development for the Virginia Tech Corps of Cadets.
+Colonel Robert “Scott" Lyman (Ret.) is the associate director of development for the Virginia Tech Corps of Cadets.

-Scott is married to the former Tammy Grover of Ashford, Ala., and they have four children: Mandie, 37; Danielle, 26; Dane, 22; and Grant, 15.
+Scott is married to the former Tammy Grover of Ashford, Alabama, and they have four children: Mandie, Danielle, Dane, and Grant.

 - Return to the Staff Biographies page